gopal-sakshi/footballBackend/routes_mongo/docs23/others12/mongoose_stuff.md

 - and create <an instance of a document> equivalent to records in a relational database.

 Schema_vs_Model
-- A Mongoose schema defines the structure of the document, default values, validators,
+- A Mongoose schema defines the structure/blue_print of the document, default values, validators,
 - A Mongoose model provides an interface to the database for creating, querying, updating, deleting records